gabrielsaviank/Project_xx/README.md

 > Docker were not used due to conflict with some projects.
 >
-_Docker não foi utilizado por conta de conflitos com outros projetos que utilizavam a DB_
+_Docker não foi utilizado por conta de conflitos com outros projetos que utilizavam o Postgresql_

 > The action mailer is ready!
 To use you must uncomment the config action mailer session in development.rb and activate the controller, make sure that you added a valid email and check your google permissions.
 >